 Unlike the classic Canadian smallmouth lake, southwestern Ontario’s Lake St. Clair is flat, shallow and largely featureless.
 Even though it’s regularly dredged to accommodate Great Lakes shipping traffic, the lake is only 10 feet deep on average.
 Nonetheless, St. Clair grows trophy bronzebacks faster than almost anywhere else in the country, with its many subtle breaks and humps holding huge schools all season.
 As an added bonus, the lake is one of the best waters in Ontario for numbers of good-sized muskies.

+In 2008, Muskie; Possibly the best muskie fishery in Ontario for numbers of good-sized fish When to fish: June through November.
+Where to fish:: The entire south shore of the lake.
 Tip: Troll between 3.8 and 4 mph with six- to 10-inch, wide-wobbling lures such as the Creek Chub Pikie.